Why You Need to Comply with New Data Policies

 The new US data privacy laws expose companies to fees and lawsuits

 Even though the federal government has yet to adopt a nationwide data privacy law, the states have been taking up the slack and creating their own.
 To date, data privacy, data security, cybersecurity, and data breach notification laws have been passed, enacted, or are pending in 25 states creating a potpourri of regulation that can be confusing.

 The penalties of these laws are stiff, but they can also expose companies to private legal action which can be considerably more damaging to both a firm’s bottom line and brand.

 Firms need to be proactive and get in front of the coming onslaught of data privacy laws.
 On the state level, the most comprehensive law thus far is the California Consumer Privacy Act (CCPA).
-The CCPA goes into effect on January 1, 2020.
+The CCPA went into effect on January 1, 2020.

 Coupled with the GDPR, the CCPA is a good frame of reference to gauge what changes you need to implement today.
 The CCPA is currently worded to apply to companies that: